-If using the shoulder of lamb, rub it all over with salt and pepper, place on a baking tray and cover with tin foil.
-Cook in the oven for about 3 hours, until the meat is lovely and tender, and falls off the bone.
-Pull all the meat off, reserving the bone, and put to one side.
+If making with lamb shoulder, rub all over with sea salt and white pepper, place in a roasting tray, cover with tin foil and roast for 3 hours, or until falling off the bone.
+Pull all the meat off the bone, saving the bone for later.

-Take the pot off the hob and whisk the broth quite hard to break down some of the potato and bind the soup together.
-Stir in the pieces of roast lamb and season well with salt and white pepper, tasting as you go to make sure you’ve got the seasoning right.
+Remove the pan from the heat and whisk the broth quite hard to break down some of the potato and bind the soup together, then stir in the roast lamb or cooked lamb, to heat through.
+Taste and season to perfection with salt and pepper.

-Serve sprinkled with parsley and celery leaves, and a good hunk of crusty bread on the side.
-If you want to be really authentic, why not add a little dram of whisky to each bowl?
+Pick the parsley leaves, then sprinkle over the broth with the reserved celery leaves (if using).
+Serve with hunks of crusty bread for dunking, and if you want to be really authentic, why not add a little dram of whisky to each bowl?